rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 The baseline is the line that all characters sit on.
 Note that descenders can go below this.

 The x-height is traditionally the height of a lowercase "x" and is often a marker for the height of lowercase letters.
+Important for legibility.

 The cap height is the height of a capital letter.